-- In the arms: hands, wrists and elbows. - In the legs: feet, ankles and knees. - Use Voltaren® Gel exactly how your doctor prescribes it for you.
-Do not apply Voltaren® Gel anywhere other than where your doctor tells you to. - Do not use more than a total of 32 grams of Voltaren® Gel each day.
-This means that if you add up the amount of Voltaren® Gel as directed by your doctor, it should not be more than 32 grams in one day.
+- Use VOLTAREN® GEL exactly how your healthcare provider prescribes it for you.
+Do not apply VOLTAREN® GEL anywhere other than where your doctor tells you to. - Do not use more than a total of 32 grams of VOLTAREN® GEL each day.
+If you add up the amount of VOLTAREN® GEL as directed by your healthcare provider, it should not be more than 32 grams in one day.

-The dose for your hands, elbows or wrists is 2 grams of Voltaren® Gel each time you apply it.
+The dose for your hands, wrists, or elbows is 2 grams of VOLTAREN $^{\circledR}$ GEL each time you apply it.

-- Apply Voltaren® Gel 4 times a day (a total of 8 grams each day). - Do not apply more than 8 grams each day to any one of your affected hands, wrists or elbows
+• Apply VOLTAREN® GEL 4 times a day (a total of 8 grams each day).
+Do not apply more than 8 grams each day to any one of your affected hands, wrists, or elbows.

-The dose for your knees, ankles or feet is 4 grams of Voltaren® Gel each time you apply it.
+The dose for your feet, ankles, or knees is 4 grams of VOLTAREN® GEL each time you apply it.

-- Apply Voltaren® Gel 4 times a day (a total of 16 grams each day) - Do not apply more than 16 grams each day to any one of your affected knees, ankles or feet.
+• Apply VOLTAREN® GEL 4 times a day (a total of 16 grams each day).
+Do not apply more than 16 grams each day to any one of your affected knees, ankles, or feet.